Do you prefer to contact us by phone?

 Also read our piece in Het Laatste Nieuws on the tax reform.

-3. The maintenance money is paid regularly.
+3. The maintenance payment is made regularly.

 Legal certainty